Friday, January 16, 2026

 Boy George: A Pop Chameleon in Photos

-Boy George emerged during the early 1980’s from the Post-Punk movement named New Romantic, through his music and looks he broke down barriers and destroyed prejudice.
+Boy George emerged during the early 1980’s from the post-punk movement named New Romantic, through his music and looks he broke down barriers and destroyed prejudice.
 Take look back at his influential and inspiring career in photographs

 Read More